yux1991/PyRHEED/README.md

 measure the wafer-scale average of the material's properties including the lattice constants, grain orientation distribution and even defect density.

-It is written and tested with Python 3.6.6.
+It is written and tested with Python 3.6.6 (64 bit).
 The GUI is created using PyQt5.
 The *simulate_RHEED* module utilized the [pymatgen](http://pymatgen.org/) library to read CIF files and create structures.
 Major features include:

 1. RHEED raw image process using [rawpy](https://pypi.org/project/rawpy/) and intensity profile extraction which is accelerated by [numpy](https://www.numpy.org/) vecterization.
 Construction of 2D reciprocal space map and pole figure is automated.
 The 3D data could be saved as *.vtp format, which could be processed by [paraview](https://www.paraview.org).
 2. Batch fit RHEED line profiles with pre-defined peak functions (only Gaussian is supported right now) and save the formatted results.